 Geary Boulevard Improvement Project

-- 2-3 additional years to complete design
+~2 years to complete detailed design

 ~2 years of construction, depending on scope of potential coordinated work sponsored by other city agencies (e.g. sewer, water or paving)

 Geary Boulevard between 34th Avenue and Stanyan Street.